filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 These tools help optimize field interactions, especially when only part of the form needs to react to changes.

+### Improved type casting for form field state

+Form field state is now automatically cast to the correct data type.
+For example, when using a [Select](../docs/4.x/forms/select) field bound to an enum, the state will return an instance of the enum — rather than a raw string—even when accessed via `$state` or `$get()`.
+This improves type consistency and reduces the need for manual casting in your logic.

 ## Infolists

 ### Code entry